kaiferrall/linear-algebra-CLI/README.md

 </ul>

 # Use
-- Run main.py and enter in operation with correct syntax, then hit enter.
+- Run app.py and enter in operation with correct syntax, then hit enter.
-- For help with syntax run main.py with -help flag.
+- Use -help flag to see operation syntax.